ziliwang/GoogleFreeTrans/README.rst

 ----------
 Quickstart
 ----------
-You can install it from PyPI_:
+You can install it from PyPI:

 .. sourcecode:: bash